geuscht-m/mdb-runtime-tester/ssh-test-setup/README.md

 *Note that this is not a recommended MongoDB setup using Vagrant, but specific to this test environment*

+## Setup

+This vagrant configuration expects the following Vagrant plugins, otherwise it will not work:

+- vagrant-disksize
+- vagrant-hosts
+- vagrant-vbguest

+The vagrant-cachier plugin is not required, but recommended.

 ## Usage

 ### Prepping the test environment